Adapter

-Travel adapters
+Travel

 Many countries with ties to Europe use 230-volt, 50 Hz AC mains electricity, using a variety of power plugs and sockets.
 Difficulty arises when moving an electrical device between countries that use different sockets.
 A passive electric power adapter, sometimes called a travel plug or travel adapter, allows using a plug from one region with a foreign socket.
 As other countries supply 120-volt, 60 Hz AC, using a travel adapter in a country with a different supply poses a safety hazard if the connected device does not support both input voltages.

-AC-to-DC adapters
+AC-to-DC

 An AC-to-DC power supply adapts electricity from household mains voltage (either 120 or 230 volts AC) to low-voltage DC suitable for powering consumer electronics.
 Small, detached power supplies for consumer electronics are called AC adapters, or variously power bricks, wall warts, or chargers.

-Computer adapters
+Computer

 A host controller connects a computer to a peripheral device, such as a storage device, network, or human interface device.
 As a host controller can also be viewed as bridging the protocols used on the buses between peripheral and computer, and internally to the computer, it is also called a host bus adapter.
 Likewise, specific types may be called adapters: a network interface controller may be called a network adapter, and a graphics card a display adapter.

-Adapters (sometimes called dongles) allow connecting a peripheral device with one plug to a different jack on the computer.
-They are often used to connect modern devices to a legacy port on an old system, or legacy devices to a modern port.
+Adapters (often in the form of dongles) allow connecting a peripheral device with one plug to a different jack on the computer.
+They are often used to connect modern devices to a legacy port on an old system, or old devices to a modern port.
 Such adapters may be entirely passive, or contain active circuitry.

 A common type is a USB adapter.

 One kind of serial port adapter enables connections between 25-contact and nine-contact connectors, but does not affect electrical power- and signalling-related attributes.